benizi/cdn77-purge/README.md

 This is not working currently, since CDN77 prefetch-api cannot handle a url like /about-us/ as a page.
 It assumes it is a directory.
 I am waiting for a fix.

+There are other issues I hope CDN77 will fix
+ * forward the etag
+ * forward the last-modified
+so I do not have to compare page by contents, and just can do all this by using HEAD instead of GET.

 # cdn77purge

 Make sure CDN77 has the lastest files.

+This program should be run after an update of my web site content in Wordpress at my origin.

 I have a slightly different setup than most, since my complete site is hosted on the CDN.